pyspeckit/pyspeckit/docs/parameters.rst

         limited=[(F,T), (F,F), (T,F), (T,F),  (F,F), (T,F)])

-In this example, there are two gaussian components being fitted because a Gaussian takes 3 parameters, an amplitude, a center, anda  width, and there are 6 parameters in the input guesses.
+In this example, there are two gaussian components being fitted because a Gaussian takes 3 parameters, an amplitude, a center, and a width, and there are 6 parameters in the input guesses.

 The first line is forced to be an absorption line: its limits are `(0,0)` but